![]() |

 their ways.
 It makes the flowering time of year so very special.

-MISCELLANEOUS QUESTIONS I'VE RECEIVED (and ANSWERED) GROWING GRAINS -- I am interested if it is possible to grow and mill my own alternative grains (sorghum, millet, etc).
+Starting Seeds - February 26, 2018 MISCELLANEOUS QUESTIONS I'VE RECEIVED (and ANSWERED) GROWING GRAINS -- I am interested if it is possible to grow and mill my own alternative grains (sorghum, millet, etc).
 Is it possible or worth it?
 In our early years on our homestead I tried growing a number of grains for flour but found that it took a lot of space to grow enough to amount to much, and it was quite time consuming to thresh out even the easiest grains by hand and to winnow them clean.
 Grains in general aren't that hard to grow -- I think we grew, in addition to wheat -- rye, barley, naked oats, millet (the birds loved it), amaranth (didn't make it to maturity in our climate but it was beautiful).
 But it certainly can be done.
 For any quantity a good grass scythe is almost a must, though for small quantities grass shears work.
 Field corn is by far the easiest grain for the homestead (if you happen to be in a short season area Painted Mountain is a very good choice).
 I'd highly recommend Gene Logsdon's book -- "Small Scale Grain Raising -- An Organic Guide to Growing, Processing and using Nutritious Whole Grains for Home Gardeners and Local Farmers" -- which I see has been reissued (my well worn and falling apart copy is over thirty years old and still a wonderful resource).
 It's available from the Countryside Bookstore and other sources.
 SEED SAVING -- It is the gathering of seed for next year's crop that is presenting me with problems.
 I find a lack of sources of information on how to tell when plants are "going to seed" and how to get the seed from the plant for things like Brussels sprouts, lettuces and other greens, onions, carrots and others.
 I have been saving my own seed for many years and some vegetables are quite easy while others have more complex needs.
 The best source of information I have found on home seed saving, and one I highly recommend, is the book "Seed to Seed" by Suzanne Ashworth.
 I wish the book had been around when I first started!
 It is a great resource and should get you going the right direction.
 Some seed can be grown and saved in a small garden but many of the crops require more space and plants.
 It's fun to grow what you can though.
 Thankfully, good seed is available from many very good seed companies and is not very expensive so even if you can't grow your own you can obtain good seed.
-CANNING HORSERADISH SAUCE -- Well, I can safely tell you never, ever can horseradish.
-I pressure cooked it, big mistake.
-I followed directions from a website I found that gave a simple recipe and then said pressure cook according to pressure cooker's manufacturing direcitons, which there were none specifically for horseradish.
-So I did as I would a simple relish.
-It made a nasty smelling mess of goo.
-Had to throw it away.
-Lost all of the heat it had and tasted terrible, like rotten radishes.
-Never again.
-And yes, you can pass this on. -- Michael Thanks for sharing your experience!
-I think I'll stick to the simpler method I use.
-You can also store the roots in a cool spot and make "fresh" batches now and then.
-The roots will store longer than the sauce.
 SEED SOURCE -- We have 15 or so seed catalogues, heirloom and otherwise, but we cannot find the lettuce, tomato and pepper seeds you mention in your article.
 Could you tell us where you got those seeds? --Nancy from Canada Seed companies change their line-up regularly so it's often hard to find a particular variety -- this is why I save seed of my favorites, though I've found that there are so many other good varieties available that it's not much of a problem.
 Many of the varieties I grow came originally from growers listed in the Seed Savers Exchange Yearbook and are often not available commercially.
 I don't now recall exactly what I mentioned but you might try Kathleen Pluncket-Black's "Plum Creek Seeds" -- she sells a number of varieties not generally available.
 I've also had good luck with Fedco.
 In the past I've ordered from many of the companies listed on my Seed Sources page (see above left menu for link) and been happy with them.
 I don't order many seeds now since I grow most of my own.

 PLANTING FLATS -- What